kritish07/Diabetes-Prediction/README.md

 * Feature engineering to create new features from existing ones.
 * Deploy the model as a web application.

+### Contributing

+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, please open an issue.

 ### License

 This project is licensed under a custom license: LICENSE that restricts commercial use, distribution, patent or trademark use of the code.
 You are free to use the code for private, non-commercial purposes only.